orchardtree/intro-the-shell-ide/README.md

 "old-school" or clunky at first compared with Windows or MacOSX.
 As you learn more, though, it might surprise you!

 Terminal skills are critical in being a developer or HTML author.
-Comfort in the terminal is an assumption for many technical jobs.
+Comfort in the terminal is a requirement for many technical jobs.

 ## Learning Objectives